-Lawyers occupy a very important position in our society.
+Lawyers occupy an important position in our society.
 It is a lawyer’s responsibility to uphold the Constitution and be the voice of justice.
 Yet, despite the vital role they play in our democracy, people have been amused for centuries with the idea of bashing lawyers.
 Everyone has a good lawyer joke, and everyone takes pride in ridiculing, criticizing, and mocking lawyers….that is until they need one.

 Trial lawyers have been, and always will be, the first line of defense to prevent injustice.
-We put everything on the line to seek the truth; we stand up for the rights of the people – the wronged who deserve fair representation and adequate redress for harm done.
+We put everything on the path to seek the truth; we stand up for the rights of the people – the wronged who deserve fair representation and adequate redress for harm done.
 We fight obstacles placed in our way by those who seek to take limit or destroy freedoms and liberties guaranteed by the Seventh Amendment.
-A single citizen represented by a single trial attorney takes on huge corporations, government agencies, dangerous product developers and the like.
+A single citizen represented by a single trial attorney takes on huge corporations, government agencies, dangerous product developers, and the like.
 The unselfish lawyers of the world are unsung heroes.

 It was just such a David v.
 Goliath experience that prompted me to write my first novel, Betrayal of Faith.

 Betrayal of Faith is a suspense legal thriller that pays tribute to actual clergy abuse cases that I handled in the 1980’s.
 It was written to honor the brave clients I represented and the many attorneys and clients who have fought their own "David vs. Goliath" battles with the same or similar institutional defendants.